dxe290/helloisdi/_posts/2022-03-14-test-markdown.md

 Tsay, Jason, Laura Dabbish, and James Herbsleb.
 “Let's talk about it: evaluating contributions through discussion in GitHub.”
 Proceedings of the 22nd ACM SIGSOFT international symposium on foundations of software engineering.
 2014.

-Tsay, Jason, Laura Dabbish, and James Herbsleb.
+---.
 “Influence of social and technical factors for evaluating contribution in GitHub.”
 Proceedings of the 36th international conference on Software engineering.
 2014.

+[^1] I justed played with some features like emojis, images, footnotes, etc.

 ------------------------